alexjpaz-twitch/suggest/README.md

 https://github.com/alexjpaz-twitch/suggest?channel=CHANNEL_NAME&webhook=WEBHOOK_URL

+5. Add the resulting URL as a hidden browser source in OBS

 ## Generating OAuth Token (Optional)

 If you want your chatbot to respond when a user makes a suggestion you will need to create a token.
 Once you create a token you will need to add the `token` parameter to the URL.